Steve O'Neill: Managerial career

 He took over for the Philadelphia Phillies midway through the 1952 season.
 Eddie Sawyer had led the 1950 team (dubbed the "Whiz Kids" by the press) to the National League pennant, owing to the generally youthful status of the players (such as future Hall of Famer Richie Ashburn).
-However, they had dovetailed from first to fifth the previous year, and a 28-35 record on June 27 meant that Sawyer was let go for O'Neill.
+However, they had dovetailed from first to fifth the previous year, and a 28–35 record on June 27 meant that Sawyer was let go for O'Neill.
 He proceeded to win 59 out of the next 91 games, gradually moving them to a fourth-place finish.
 He won 83 games the next season (with two ties), which ended with his 1,000th win at the end of the season while finishing in a tie for third place with the St. Louis Cardinals (22 games back of the pennant winners).
 However, he did not finish the next season.
 With a record of 40–37, he was fired on July 15 for Terry Moore (Moore would win just 35 games the rest of the way).

 Legacy

 His career winning percentage over fourteen seasons was a stalwart .559 (1,040 victories with 821 losses and eighteen ties).
-O'Neill is one of 23 managers with a a winning percentage of .540 while also winning 1,000 games and he is also one of twelve managers to win 1,000 games without having also lost 1,000 games.
+O'Neill is one of 23 managers with a winning percentage of .540 while also winning 1,000 games and he is also one of twelve managers to win 1,000 games without having also lost 1,000 games.
 Legendary players who benefited from O'Neill's guidance included Lou Boudreau, Bob Feller, Hal Newhouser, and Robin Roberts.
 O'Neill was inducted into the International League Hall of Fame.
 He was also an inaugural member of the Cleveland Indians Hall of Fame.